perstarke-webdev/perstarke-webdev.github.io/README.md

 ## Credits

 Based upon [Jekyll](https://jekyllrb.org) and the MinimalMistakes theme.
-Rendered using Github pages.
+Rendered using Netlify.

 ## License
 This work is copyrighted - no parts of it may be copied, stored or otherwise re-used without prior written consent